Solder Joint Analysis

 Solder Joint Reliability Analysis

 SEM Lab, Inc. does detailed root cause analysis of solder joint failures which includes gold embrittlement, tin whiskers, electromigration, corrosion, intermetallic compounds, and black-pad-syndrome.

 Solder Composition Analysis

 The amount of lead (Pb) in solder joints can affect reliability.
-Lead-tin (Pb-Sn) surface finishes on electronics components should have a minimum of 3% Pb to avoid tin whiskers.
+Lead-tin (Pb-Sn) surface finishes on electronics components should have a minimum of 3% Pb to avoid tin whiskers, but often lead-free solder is employed.
 SEM Lab, Inc. uses SEM/EDS data from Sn-Pb standards to verify the solder composition.